Personal data processing in private preschools

 Who is responsible for personal data processing?

 Reykjavík City, located at Borgartún 12-14, and the relevant private preschool serve as joint controllers for personal data processing under their joint responsibility agreement.
-Information for all Reykjavík preschools , and contact information, can be found on the Reykjavík City website.
+Info on all preschools in Reykjavík is available here, including contact details for each school.

 Under its data processing agreement with InfoMentor ehf for the Vala system, Reykjavík City is responsible for central system decisions and general security measures to protect information within the system.